nadinedelia/marathon_prep_tracker/README.md

 ### Current Features

-- User registration for personalized tracking
+- User registration for personalised tracking
 - Log various types of exercises with descriptions, duration, and date
 - See weekly and overall statistics
 - Interactive UI with Material-UI components
 - Real-time data persistence with MongoDB

+### TBC

+- CorDapp for Challenges feature

 ### Prerequisites